 Updated by Maarten Truyens

 - ClauseBuddy's AI Bot will prefix the word "Draft " to your question.
-So if you enter "a confidentiality clause" in the box within ClauseBuddy, then GPT3 will actually receive "Draft a confidentiality clause", and start from this instruction.
+So if you enter "a confidentiality clause", then GPT4 will actually receive "Draft a confidentiality clause", and start from this instruction.
 While GPT3 will continue to function reasonably well when the instruction contains grammatical errors, do try to avoid them.

 - The best results are typically obtained when drafting in English, and translating good results afterwards using our machine translation service (DeepL).
 The reason is that large language models such as GPT3 thrive with volumes of data, and most of the data it is trained with, consists of English.

-- Take into account that the training of GPT3 stopped several months ago, so that recent facts, legislation and case law will not be known by it...
+- Take into account that the training of GPT4 stopped several months ago, so that recent facts, legislation and case law will not be known by it...

 Our user feedback indicates that the quality results you will get back, tend to vary between legal domains.